 This post is just a reminder for students who are planning to undertake CIMA in the near future, especially those who have yet to take any of the F pillar courses and/or BA3.
 The CIMA syllabus includes the study of different Accounting Standards regulating various topics on financial statements reporting.
 While students do not have … Continue reading CIMA Examinable IFRS/IAS Standards

+*This post was updated on 28 August 2020 to account for the 2019 CIMA syllabus and exam changes.
 Dear MJ I've been out of the CIMA scene for a while.
 I started it a few years back but put it on the back burner.
-I'm ready to come back but have found myself faced with the new syllabus and assessments.
-I've read a bit about the changes on the CIMA website and I've also been … Continue reading A Concise Look at the Difference Between the Old and the New CIMA Exams
+I'm ready to come back but have found myself faced with … Continue reading A Concise Look at the Difference Between the Old and the New CIMA Exams

 Hi MJ, I am currently studying MCS with Astranti and although I was unable to attend your live masterclass a few weeks ago, I have since watched the recording.
 Thanks for this.
 It has been very useful.
 I do have a question about the cash availability for the pre-seen company.
 The cash available on the … Continue reading Double-digit Millions is Too Little Cash?